-- Respond to the local authority within 6 weeks, if a request for information relating to a statutory assessment is made. - Respond to the local authority within 15 days if we are named on an EHC plan. - Admit any child where a school is named on an EHC plan. - Ensure that all those teaching or working with a child named in an EHC plan, are aware of the pupil's needs and that arrangements are in place in to meet them. - Request a re-assessment of an EHC plan at least 6 months following an initial assessment, if a pupil's need significantly change. - Cooperate to arrange an annual review meeting and ensure information has been gathered from all parties beforehand.
+- Respond to the local authority within 6 weeks, if a request for information relating to a statutory assessment is made. - Respond to the local authority within 15 days if we are named on an EHC plan. - Admit any child whose needs school can meet where school is named on an EHC plan. - Ensure that all those teaching or working with a child named in an EHC plan, are aware of the pupil's needs and that arrangements are in place to meet them. - Request a re-assessment of an EHC plan at least 6 months following an initial assessment, if a pupil's needs significantly change. - Cooperate to arrange an annual review meeting and ensure information has been gathered from all parties beforehand.

-If the decision is taken not to issue an EHC plan, the school will consider and implement the recommendations of feedback from the local authority, regarding how the pupil's outcomes can be met through the schools existing provision.
+If the decision is taken not to issue an EHC plan, the school will consider and implement the recommendations of feedback from the local authority, regarding how the pupil's outcomes can be met through the school's existing provision.